Golf Handicap Calculator

 Handicap Index vs Course Handicap

-Course Handicap: Your handicap adjusted for the specific difficulty of a particular course.
+Handicap Index is your overall playing ability based on your best scores.
+It's a standardized measure valid at any golf course worldwide.
+Course Handicap is your handicap adjusted for the specific difficulty of a particular course.
 This is the number you use in competitions at that course.

 How to Calculate Stroke Differential

-The stroke differential is calculated using the following formula:
+The stroke differential is calculated using this formula:

 The 113 is the standard slope rating for a course of average difficulty.